chen-gz/geta_blog/_tabs/about.md

 - **STM32 HAL Development:** Designed a user-friendly hardware abstraction layer in Rust for motor controllers.

 Thank you for visiting my blog!
 Feel free to reach out if you have any questions or want to connect.

----

-This version is concise, focusing on key points and making it easy to read and engaging for your audience.